 The Story Behind The Back Room

-Local musician Sam Rudin recently opened a new music venue in downtown Berkeley, The Back Room, which honors his vision to recreate the cozy ambience of the original Freight & Salvage.
+On April 16, 2016, local musician Sam Rudin opened a new music venue in downtown Berkeley called The Back Room, which honored his vision to recreate the cozy ambience of the original Freight & Salvage, a beloved Berkeley music venue dedicated to acoustic music.

 The Back Room welcomes all acoustically-based genres, including jazz, blues, folk, bluegrass, Americana, and more, and is an all-ages venue.